-\begin{lem} Let $d_2$ be CAN--free and M--free derivation of $G \sep \vdash \Delta$.
-Then, for every vector $\vec{r}$, there exists a CAN--free and M--free derivation of
+\begin{lem} Let $d_2$ be CAN-free and M-free derivation of $G \sep \vdash \Delta$.
+Then, for every vector $\vec{r}$, there exists a CAN-free and M-free derivation of

-\end{lem} \begin{proof} This is an instance of the slightly more general statement of Lemma \ref{lem:modal_free_copyProof} below where: \begin{itemize} \item $[ \vdash \Delta_i ]_{i=1}^{n-1} = G$ and $\Delta_n = \Delta$. \item $\vec r_i = 1$ for $1 \leq i < n$ and $\vec{r}_n = \vec r$. \end{itemize} \end{proof}
+\end{lem} \begin{proof} This is an instance of the slightly more general statement of Lemma~\ref{lem:modal_free_copyProof} below where: \begin{itemize} \item $[ \vdash \Delta_i ]_{i=1}^{n-1} = G$ and $\Delta_n = \Delta$. \item $\vec r_i = 1$ for $1 \leq i < n$ and $\vec{r}_n = \vec r$.\qedhere \end{itemize} \end{proof}

-\begin{lem} Let $d_1$ be a CAN--free and M--free derivation of $[\vdash \Gamma_i]_{i=1}^n$ and let $G$ be a hypersequent and $\Delta$ be a sequent.
-Then for every sequence of vectors $\vec{r_i}$, there exists a CAN--free M--free prederivation of
+\begin{lem} Let $d_1$ be a CAN-free and M-free derivation of $[\vdash \Gamma_i]_{i=1}^n$ and let $G$ be a hypersequent and $\Delta$ be a sequent.
+Then for every sequence of vectors $\vec{r_i}$, there exists a CAN-free M-free prederivation of